 Last Updated on

-Why do I need the optical port?
+Why do I need the optical audio port?

 If you’re asking the question then, chances are, you don’t.
-But the optical connection provides digital surround-sound output via fibre-optic, which is separate from the HDMI, often the sole connection from your console to a TV.
+But the optical connection provides digital surround-sound output via fibre-optic.
+This is separate from the HDMI, often the sole connection from your console to a TV.
 Essentially, the port offers an additional way to share the console’s audio output.
 As a result, many owners use it to connect their console to a sound bar or similar audio device.
 Many surround-sound headphones will also make use of it – I have a set of Astro A50 wireless headphones and these use the optical port.

 The connector is also known as S/PDIF.
 Ironically, the ‘S’ in that stands for ‘Sony’ as it’s full title is ‘Sony/Philips Digital Interface Format’.